TREASURIES-Yields rise before expected Fed rate increase

 By Karen Brettell

-NEW YORK, June 12 (Reuters) - U.S. Treasury yields rose on Tuesday ahead of Wednesday’s widely expected hike in interest rates by the Federal Reserve and after inflation data met economists expectations.
+NEW YORK, June 12 (Reuters) - U.S. Treasury yields rose on Tuesday ahead of a widely expected hike in interest rates by the Federal Reserve on Wednesday, and after inflation data met economists expectations.

+U.S. consumer prices rose marginally in May amid a slowdown in the pace of increases in the cost of gasoline, pointing to moderate inflation pressures.

-Futures traders are pricing in a 94 percent chance the U.S. central bank will raise rates for a second time this year, according to the CME Group’s FedWatch Tool.
+The inflation data comes a day before the U.S. central bank is expected to raise rates for the second time this year.

-Fed officials are due to update their economic and rate projections on Wednesday and investors will be watching for any changes in their policy statement for clues on further rate moves.

-“The market is now focused on the FOMC Rate Decision tomorrow so the appetite for risk is quite low at the moment,” said Tom di Galoma, managing director at Seaport Global Holdings in New York, noting trading volumes were less than 50 percent of normal.

 The Fed’s preferred inflation measure, the personal consumption expenditures price index excluding food and energy, rose 1.8 percent on a year-on-year basis in April and is just below the Fed’s 2 percent target.